web analytics

 Elevated gardens are often more productive than beds in the ground because the soil is less compacted, has better drainage, and warms earlier in the spring, meaning that plants will start to grow earlier in the season.

-By being elevated some animals are deterred, the solution to other potential thieves of your hard work is fencing at stakes.
+By being elevated some animals are deterred, the solution to other potential thieves of your hard work is setting up fencing around your gardens.

 Edible Herbs